-When Liz Carrasco’s daughter approached her teary eyed and asked her whether or not Halloween was canceled, Carrasco knew she had to do something for the hundreds of evacuated families staying in community centers and churches in Petaluma.
+When community member Liz Carrasco’s daughter approached her teary eyed and asked her whether or not Halloween was canceled, Carrasco knew she had to do something for the hundreds of evacuated families staying in community centers and churches in Petaluma.

 Carrasco decided to start a Halloween costume drive over the weekend, Oct.
 26, for kids, teens and adults.